Sulzer (manufacturer): A new start

 In 2018, Sulzer acquired US company JWC Environmental, LLC, a provider of solids reduction and removal products such as grinders, screens and dissolved air flotation system for municipal, industrial and commercial wastewater applications.
 The transaction allowed Sulzer to grow its wastewater treatment segment.

-The same year, the acquisition of Swiss Medmix extended the Applicator Systems division’s portfolio of mixing and dispensing devices, adding a healthcare segment to its presence in dental, adhesives and beauty.

-Also in 2018, Sulzer took over Brithinee Electric of Colton, California, expanding its electromechanical services business into Southern California and gaining access to the Californian wind, cement and water markets.
+Also in 2018, Sulzer took over Brithinee Electric of Colton, California, expanding its electromechanical services business into Southern California to serve the wind, cement and water markets.

 Although Sulzer was not directly listed on OFAC's sanctions list in April 2018, it was negatively affected by them because Russian oligarch Viktor Vekselberg controlled 63.42% of the industrial conglomerate through Renova, a financial company he controls.
 In order to avoid Sulzer being indirectly exposed to US sanctions, the company submitted a request to the Office of Foreign Assets Control (OFAC) to take over five million shares from Renova, which was granted on 11 April.
 In this way, Vekselberg's shareholding fell to just below 50%, which no longer corresponded to a majority.
 With this measure, Sulzer was able to free itself from the sphere of influence of the American sanctions within a few days.
 On 12 April 2018 the company reported, "Transfer of shares completed - Renova ownership below 50% - Sulzer free from US sanctions."

 With the acquisition of the US-headquartered GTC Technology in April 2019, Sulzer complemented its Chemtech offering with proprietary processes and systems for the production of aromatics and other petrochemicals.
-The acquisition provided a market entry into the attractive technology licensing business and made Sulzer’s business less cyclical.
+This acquisition enabled Sulzer to get into the technology licensing business, thus making Sulzer’s business less cyclical.

 Sulzer grew its aftermarket activities in July 2019 through the acquisition of Alba Power, a service provider for aeroderivative gas turbines.
-By diversifying its service offering, Sulzer continued to balance its end-market exposure away from the challenging utility power sector.
+By diversifying its service offering, Sulzer reduced its end-market exposure to the challenging utility power sector.

-In 2020, Sulzer acquired Swiss-German Haselmeier, providing the company access to the highly attractive drug delivery devices market with self-injection pens for reproductive health, diabetes or osteoporosis patients.
+In 2020, Sulzer acquired Swiss-German Haselmeier, providing the company access to the highly attractive drug-delivery devices market with self-injection pens for reproductive health, diabetes or osteoporosis patients.

-In January 2021, Sulzer bought Nordic Water, a leading supplier of water treatment technology.
-The acquisition strengthened Sulzer’s wastewater treatment offering and provided further access to the clean water market, a fast-growing segment where Sulzer has already been present for years.
+In January 2021, Sulzer bought Nordic Water, a leading supplier of water-treatment technology.
+The acquisition strengthened Sulzer’s wastewater treatment offering and gave further access to the clean water market, where Sulzer has already been present for years.

-In September 2021, Sulzer spun off its Applicator Systems division to create medmix, unlocking significant value for shareholders. medmix is a global leader in high-precision delivery devices, listed since October 2021 on the SIX Swiss Exchange with an enterprise value of roughly CHF 2 billion.
-Since the spin-off, Sulzer is once again a pure-play flow control company with a strategic focus on the Water and Renewables markets.
+In September 2021, Sulzer spun off Medmix as a completely separate firm, thereby narrowing Sulzer to a flow-control company focused on the Water and Renewables markets.